LendingTree Personal Loan Offers Report – February 2020

 Rates continue to fall for all borrowers except those with a credit score between 680 and 719, though rates are still high compared with a year ago.
 Rate and loan amount offers varied widely among consumers, depending on factors including, but not limited to, credit score, income and current debt obligations.

-Spreads between the highest and lowest offered APRs ranged from 1,058 basis points for highest-score borrowers and 778 basis points for the lower end of prime scores.
+Spreads between the highest and lowest offered APRs ranged from 1,044 basis points for highest-score borrowers and 758 basis points for the bottom end of the prime scores.

-- The average best APR offered to all borrowers with credit scores of 760 or above was 10.19%, an increase of 4 basis points from the prior month and an increase of 63 basis points from the same period one year ago.
+- The average best APR offered to all borrowers with credit scores of 760 or above was 9.80%, a decrease of 16 basis points from the prior month and an increase of 73 basis points from the same period one year ago.

-- The most common reasons for seeking a personal loan are credit card refinancing and debt consolidation.
-These two categories comprise 67% of loan inquiries in December.
+The most common reasons for seeking a personal loan are credit card refinancing and debt consolidation.
+These two categories comprise 67% of sampled loan inquiries in February.

 The LendingTree Personal Loan Offers Report contains data from actual 36-month loan terms offered to borrowers with credit scores of at least 640 on LendingTree.com by third-party lenders.
 Our report averages the best offered APRs by credit score band and the best 10% of offered APRs within each credit score band, as well as the average loan amounts that accompanied those offers.
 Separately, we average the differences between the highest and lowest APRs offered to each consumer within each credit band and calculate the difference in interest paid that would represent on the average loan amount offered within that credit band on a three-year term.

 We organize results by credit score so that borrowers have added information about how their credit profiles can affect their loan prospects.
 We present the offers spread to demonstrate the variety in terms offered to the same consumers